All Things to All Men (film): Production

 Shooting took place in London over seven weeks.
 Funding came in part from Mascolo's father.
 Isaac, who had never written a screenplay before, said that he could not find one that he wanted to film.
 Mascolo was supportive when Isaac suggested that he write his own.
-Influences included The Driver, The French Connection, Marathon Man, Layer Cake, and The Long Good Friday.
+Influences included The Driver, The French Connection, Marathon Man, Layer Cake, The Long Good Friday, and clearly Training Day.

 Release

 The film - as All Things to All Men - was initially certified by the BBFC on 22 March 2013 with a running time of 84m 18s, but was re-certified at 89m when released theatrically 5 April 2013.
 When released on DVD and Blu-ray in early 2014, it was re-titled The Deadly Game, and a 98m 49s cut was used, running to 94m 52s due to PAL speed-up.

 Reception

 Rotten Tomatoes, a review aggregator, reports that 29% of 14 surveyed critics gave the film a positive review; the average rating was 4.5/10.
 Leslie Felperin of Variety wrote, "A moody star turn from Rufus Sewell elevates this overplotted British crime thriller".
 Peter Bradshaw of The Guardian rated it 3/5 stars and called it "a smart, engaging film" with a convoluted plot that does not stand up to scrutiny.
 Andrew Osmond of Empire rated it 2/5 stars and wrote that it "wants to be Heat" but "ends up closer to a high-gloss episode of The Bill."
 George Bass of Total Film rated it 3/5 stars and called it a "nimble thriller" that borrows from L.A.
 Confidential.
 Trevor Johnston of Time Out London rated it 2/5 stars and called it "another London-set crime flick with mostly unfulfilled ambitions to the cool sheen of a Michael Mann thriller."
 Alistair Harkness of The Scotsman rated it 3/5 stars and wrote, "All Things to All Men is the latest attempt to make a British Michael Mann-style crime epic based on a fundamental misunderstanding of what Michael Mann actually does as a filmmaker."